 - It wasn’t evident that rows could expand

 - The interaction to get to meaningful data was convoluted and difficult to navigate

 - It was difficult for users to compare information

 In the end, the purpose of the page had been obscured and the value that the product could provide was significantly stymied.
 The heuristic evaluation helped call out specific issues that, if fixed, could alleviate the problem.
 The analysis also uncovered a larger issue: The specific interaction mechanism may not have been the most appropriate.

-The results of the analysis gave us a pretty good idea of what changes we needed to be add to the backlog and how we should prioritize them.
+The results of the analysis gave us a pretty good idea of what changes needed to be added to the backlog and how we should prioritize them.

 Deciding when to do a heuristic evaluation